Business structures: limited company, sole trader, partnership, LLP

 In many ways, an LLP is a hybrid of the partnership model and a limited liability company.
 You can read our full guide here.

-Although the partners of an LLP share limited liability, in a similar way to limited company directors, they are taxed individually, not as one entity.
+Although the partners of an LLP share limited liability, similar to limited company directors, they are taxed individually, not as one entity.

-The company is a separate entity in its own right, and is governed by company laws and regulations, in a similar way to the limited company regime.
+The company is a separate entity governed by company laws and regulations, similar to the limited company regime.

 Tax-efficient protection for directors